Workers’ Compensation and Pre-Existing Health Conditions

 What if you slipped a disc in you back while splitting wood on a camping trip last summer, and then at work your foot got caught and you broke your ankle and twisted your knee.
 Your new, work related injury will likely have no bearing on your pre-existing back injury.
 You will continue to see your regular doctor and your health insurance will take care of the medical expenses for your back injury, while you will see another doctor for your foot and knee injury sustained at work.

-If you were denied workers’ compensation for a workplace injury because of pre-existing health conditions, you will likely have questions about your case, you may contact the Philadelphia workers’ compensation attorneys at Larry Pitt & Associates.
-We are here help you get the compensation you deserve.
-From our offices throughout Pennsylvania we serve clients in Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties.
+If you were denied workers’ compensation for a workplace injury because of a pre-existing health condition, you will likely have questions about your case, you may contact the Philadelphia workers’ compensation attorneys at Larry Pitt & Associates.
+We are here to help you get the compensation you deserve.
+From our offices throughout Pennsylvania, we serve clients in Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties.